konnov/protocols-made-fun/_posts/2024-05-06-properties.md

 layout: post
 title: "Is it a high: What are your protocol properties?"
 date: 2024-05-06
+categories: contests
-categories: smart-contracts contests specification invariants properties tlaplus
+tags: smart-contracts contests specification invariants properties tlaplus
 math: true
 tlaplus: true
 ---